GongMathProba/GongMathProba.github.io/index.md

 - On Cluster Expansion and its Applications into Ising Model--Spontaneous Magnetization and Exponential Decay of Truncated Two-point Function in Sufficiently Low Temperature Regime.
 (Apr.
 22, 2023, Peking University)
 - Algorithms and Phase Transitions in Random Graph Alignment Problem.
 (Sept.11 2023, Peking University)[slide](https://GongMathProba.github.io/巩舒阳.pdf)
 - Optimizing the overlap of two independent Erdös-Rényi graphs.
 (Jan.15 2024, Probability Seminar at Sichuan University)

-## Papers
-- The Umeyama algorithm for matching correlated Gaussian geometric models in the low-dimensional regime. (with Z. Li), _in progress_.
-- [The algorithmic phase transition of random graph alignment problem.](https://arxiv.org/abs/2307.06590) (with [H.Du](https://hangdu2000.github.io/MyHomePage/) and R.Huang), _submitted_.
-- [A polynomial-time approximation scheme for the maximal overlap of two independent Erd\H{o}s-Rényi graphs.](https://arxiv.org/abs/2210.07823) (with [J.Ding](https://www.math.pku.edu.cn/teachers/dingjian/index.html) and [H.Du](https://hangdu2000.github.io/MyHomePage/)), to appear in _Random Structures and Algorithms_.

 ## Teaching
 - Calculus(C) (with Wenyuan Yang), Fall 2021